RosettaCommons/documentation/stepwise.md

 Required file
 -------------

-You typically will be using input files,
+You typically will be using two input files:

--   The [[fasta file]] is a sequence file for all the chains in your problem.
+-   The [[fasta file]] is a sequence file for all the chains in your full modeling problem.
 For ease of use, you can specify sequence numbering and chain IDs.
 -   The [[pdb file]] or set of files provide any input starting structures for the problem.
-See below for notes on how PDB should be numbered.
+Residues in PDB files should have chain and residue numbers that represent their actual values in the full modeling problem.

 Optional additional files:
 --------------------------